 Hunting for God's Great Blessings

-Have you taken your kids on a Blessing Hunt?
+Let's take the kids on a Blessing Hunt?

 In our busy, let’s face it… chaotic lives, we too often forget to redeem the moments and help our children to focus on what is good.
 We speed through life too quickly, grabbing our kids by the hand as they fly along after us!
 We can’t slow down the clock, but we can repurpose time so that it becomes a tool.
-Time presents opportunities for us to turn moments into biblically principled bedrocks, underlying the purposed impressions made on their hearts.
+Time presents opportunities for us to turn moments into biblically principled bedrocks, laying the foundation for the purposeful impressions made on their hearts.
 Let’s not miss this!
 These are the very moments that help to shape them into the people they will become.
 The people that God intends for them to be!
 And it can be accomplished in the most positively joyful arenas!

-The next time you are out and surrounded with lots of kids, maybe at the park, or the fast food playground, or even on the church patio… Tell your kids that you want them to go on a Blessing Hunt.
+The next time you are out and surrounded by lots of kids, maybe at the park, or the fast food playground, or even on the church patio… Tell your kids that you want them to go on a Blessing Hunt.
 Here’s how it works…

 Matthew 22:37-39